 Sexual harassment is illegal under both state and federal law.
 Inquiries regarding compliance with Title IX and New York State law 129-B may be directed to the Title IX Coordinator, Laurie Walsh, J.D.
 (Schenck Hall 209B, 716-839-8562).
-Inquiries regarding compliance with all other state and federal discrimination laws may be directed to the Director of Diversity and Inclusion (DS 115, 716-839-7699), who is the College's Equal Opportunity Officer.
+Inquiries regarding compliance with all other state and federal discrimination laws may be directed to the Chief Diversity Officer, Tiffany Hamilton (DS 115, 716-839-8249), who is the College's Equal Opportunity Officer.